-7.1 A Serious Breach is an incident that may lead to suspension pending a Stage Three meeting.
+7.1 A Serious Breach is an incident that may lead to suspension pending a Formal Disciplinary meeting.
 The outcome of which could be final written warning, permanent exclusion or no further action.
-Serious breaches must be referred immediately to a Duty Manager, the Head of Student Services, Positive Behaviour Officers or nominated deputy.
-A member of the Senior Management Team (SMT) may be informed depending on the nature of the incident.
-All incidents will be thoroughly investigated by the Head of Student Services, Positive Behaviour Officers or nominated deputy.
-Judgements will be made as to the appropriate course of action and apply the principle of 'balance of probability' based on the evidence available.
+Serious breaches must be referred immediately to a Duty Manager, the Head of Student Services, Positive Behaviour Officers or Assistant Principal Student Experience (SMT).
+All incidents will be thoroughly investigated by the Head of Student Services, Positive Behaviour Officers or Assistant Principal Student swill be made as to the appropriate course of action and apply the principle of 'balance of probability' based on the evidence available.
 The College is not required to prove 'beyond reasonable doubt'.